 Selecting a Run-Site

-Try and select a run-site which has some varied ground (hills and streams are always good fun), preferably with some jungle/wooded areas.
+Try and select a run-site which has a variety of terrain (hills, streams and drains are always good fun), preferably with some jungle/wooded areas.
 The children get disheartened and take short-cuts on open ground.

 If you are unsure as to where you can set a run look at Previous Runs for past locations to give you an idea.
 If setting your first run is daunting do not be afraid to ask a committee member for help.

 Planning the course

 Ideally set two runs.
 The first (short) run should be about 30 to 35 minutes of easy walking.
 The other (long) run should be 40 to 45 minutes of fast walking/jogging.
 For the short run please remember parents may be carrying small children and so should be able to negotiate the trail fairly easily.
 Both runs can use the same trail and it is often easier just to add an extra loop for the long run.
 In both cases please do not place the children in any situation which may compromise their safety.
 Choose road crossings carefully – if it is a busy road you may have to position a marshal there during the run.

 For a fast course (i.e. flat with little jungle) 4.5 – 5.0 km is a reasonable distance for a long course and 3.5 for a short.
 A medium course (i.e. hilly with some jungle) 3.0 – 4.0 and 2.5 – 3.0 km are about right.
 For a slow course (i.e. much jungle, creeks, and several long climbs) 3.0 – 3.5 and 2.2 – 2.5 km are about right.